rhanak1987-sandbox/try-study-2020-nive-ut/README.md

  * git: 1 local repo, basic commands
  * github: 1 remote repo, web interface
  * vs-code: for this particular guide
-   * but anyway another decent text editor might do it as well
+   * but anyway, [other decent text editors] might do it as well

 ## see below example (on) divergence test